htaruosis/htaruosis.github.io/_posts/2020-5-18-U-turns-and-slip-lanes.md

 The examples above all have *U-turn must give way* signs at locations where slip lanes are present, not conforming with the VicRoads TEM.
 This could indicate that the community has a poor understanding of give way rules when U-turning, and where these signs are not displayed, there may be high non-compliance increasing the likelihood of an incident occurring.

-If these signs are needed to enforce a rule which otherwise would have been ignored, perhaps the rules are not widely understood, confusing or impracticable, and in need of change.
+If these signs are needed to enforce a rule which otherwise would have been ignored, perhaps the rules are not widely understood or confusing, and are in need of change.

 ##### Some more interesting cases